 The standard reimbursement for medical services provided by Providers other than physicians, hospitals, or ASCs is the reasonable charge not to exceed the Provider’s “usual” charge and not to exceed the “customary” charge.

-The FAQ is broken into four sections:
+The FAQ is broken into five sections:

-The conversion factors are to be applied to the fully‑implemented facility or non‑facility total relative value unit (RVU) as determined by place of service found in the latest RBRVS, as amended, that was published before December 31 of the previous calendar year.
-(See IDAPA 17.01.01.404).
+For calculation of the acceptable charge for medical services provided by physicians, the conversion factors are to be multiplied by the facility or non‑facility total relative value unit (“RVU”) as determined by place of service found in the latest RBRVS, as amended, in effect on the first day of January of the current calendar year.
+IDAPA 17.01.01.803.02.

-View historical medical fee schedules.
+For historical medical fee schedules, click here.